10 Golden Rules for Providing Successful Customer Service

 Just like in any relationship, customers want to know that they are heard and understood.

-According to a study conducted by Apptentive, 55% of consumers say they are not likely to continue buying from a company that ignores their feedback.
+According to a study conducted by Apptentive, 55% of consumers say they won’t buy from a company that ignores their feedback.

 Make sure your staff is up to snuff on their communication skills.

-According to a Harvard Business Review article by leadership experts Jack Zenger and Joeseph Folkman, good listening comes down to three key points.
+According to leadership experts Jack Zenger and Joeseph Folkman, good listening comes down to three key points:

 3. Acknowledge That All Cases Are Not Equal